 Since tech is evolving so rapidly, the traditional design of clinical trials may not be the best approach.

-When drugs are compared, the trials are timeconsuming, involving several stages and large numbers of people.
+When drugs are compared, the trials are time consuming, involving several stages and large numbers of people.
 In contrast, an app that was put into testing a few months ago may have already been through several upgrades, so the results of classic clinical trials would be outdated by the time the trial finishes.
 Instead, modern trials comparing health apps need to be much more rapid.
-Instead of comparing one drug against another, it is likely that clinical efficacy data is lacking from the treatment area and hundreds of apps might exist.

 _a call for collaboration